kusl/webheartbeat/pantheon.markdown

 ## For Webpage Title: Drupal Website URL: https://dev-official.pantheonsite.io:

-Total load time is 1.237 seconds
+Total load time is 0.961 seconds

-68% of CSS is unused, 2 total stylesheets
+NaN% of CSS is unused, 5 total stylesheets

-59% of JS is unused
+65% of JS is unused

 End of report for Webpage Title: Drupal Website URL: https://dev-official.pantheonsite.io